Aligned Novel View Image and Geometry Synthesis via Cross-modal Attention Instillation: Experiment

 For image denoising networks, we initialize from Stable Diffusion 2.1~\citep{rombach2022high}.
 Reference networks share identical architecture but omit timestep embeddings, serving only for feature extraction.
 We train on RealEstate10K~\citep{zhou2018stereo}, Co3D~\citep{reizenstein2021common}, and MVImgNet~\citep{yu2023mvimgnet} using pseudo ground-truth geometry from VGGT~\citep{wang2025vggt}.
 During training, only reference pointmaps are used for warping and proximity-based mesh conditioning.
-At inference, VGGT predicts camera poses and pointmaps for projection to target viewpoints.
-For geometry denoising networks, we initialize from Marigold~\citep{ke2024repurposing}—specifically the normal prediction head due to its three-channel similarity to pointmaps.
-We repurpose Marigold to generate complete geometry from incomplete warped RGB conditioning rather than target images.
+At inference, VGGT predicts reference camera poses and pointmaps for projection to target viewpoints.
+For geometry denoising networks, we initialize from Marigold~\citep{ke2024repurposing};s normal prediction, finetuning it to generate complete geometry from incomplete warped RGB conditioning rather than target images.

 \paragraph{Extrapolative view setting.} We define extrapolative camera settings as cases when the target camera position $\vt_t$ lies outside the convex hull of reference camera positions of $\{\vt_n\}_{n=1}^{N}$, ignoring viewing direction for simplicity.
 Alternatively, if $\vt_t$ cannot be expressed as a convex combination $\Sigma_{n=1}^{N} \alpha_n \vt_n$ where $\alpha_n \geq 0$ and $\Sigma_{n=1}^{N} \alpha_n = 1$.
-This geometric constraint means that significant portions of the target view may contain regions that are either occluded in reference views or lie beyond the observable scene boundaries.
-Unlike interpolative settings where novel views can be reconstructed through geometric triangulation and feature matching between overlapping reference regions, extrapolative synthesis requires generating plausible scene content based on learned priors about scene structure and appearance, therefore requiring generative priors of diffusion models.
+This geometric constraint means that significant portions of the target view may contain regions that are either occluded in reference views or lie beyond the observable scene boundaries, which requires the model to generate plausible scene content based on learned priors about scene structure and appearance to fill in the unknown regions.